 print(f"Best Accuracy: {grid_search.best_score_:.2f}")

-In this example, the grid search evaluates various combinations of tree counts, depths, and splitting criteria for a random forest classifier, ensuring the best settings are chosen.
+In this example, the grid search evaluates various combinations of tree counts, depths, and splitting criteria for a random forest classifier to select the best settings.

 Random Search